 I happened across a cinnamon pie one time when noodling around on the internet – caught my attention for sure!
 I love cinnamon!

 With further research I discovered there are all types of cinnamon pies: Pennsylvania Dutch, Southern, Cinnamon Chess Pies and Cinnamon Custard Pies!
 I set to work reading all kinds of recipes and coming up with a formula I wanted to try!

 Took lots of testing and tasting (yum!), but after four versions we finally fell in love with our perfect cinnamon pie!

 We ate a lot of pie this week!
 And let me say, besides that really dense first-try pie, they were all eaten.
 That last one, though, We LOVED!
 It had a lighter texture and creamy cinnamon flavor.
 I highly recommend serving with a nice dollop of fresh whipped cream!

 Here’s my recipe for a single pie crust.
 You can make it by hand or in a large chopper (5-cup), food processor or stand mixer.

-- 1 single pie crust blind baked part-way - see notes
+- 1 single pie crust (see my "single pie crust" recipe) blind baked part-way - see notes

 - 1 8-ounce package cream cheese, softened I use Philadelphia brand.